bahrus/carbon-copy/README.md

 </b-c-c>
 ```

 Note the use of the attribute "copy".
-This attribute/property makes the tag more readable, but also acts as a "if" logical operator.
-If attribute/property "copy" is present/true only then will it clone the contents of the referenced template (based on id).
+This attribute/property makes the tag more readable, but also acts as an "if" logical operator.
+If attribute/property "copy" is present/true, only then will it clone the contents of the referenced template (based on id).
 Once cloned, removing the "copy" attribute or setting the copy property to false will cause the b-c-c to go into hiding[TODO].

-If the attribute "from" changes, b-c-c will blow away what was there before, and clone in the new template.  c-c, on the other hand, will preserve the existing inner (Shadow) DOM, and makes it get hidden via display:none.
+If the attribute "from" changes, b-c-c will blow away what was there before, and clone in the new template.  [c-c, on the other hand, will preserve the existing inner (Shadow) DOM, and make it get hidden via display:none.
 If the value of "/from" reverts back, that original DOM will be re-rendered (and the last template hidden).  c-c can be used, combined with templ-mount, to provide an alternative to Polymer's iron-pages, with no legacy dependencies.
+Subject to change]

 Templates can come from outside any shadow DOM if the value of "from" starts with a slash.
 If "from" starts with "./", the search for the matching template is done within the shadow DOM of the (b-)c-c element (or outside any ShadowDOM if the (b-)c-c element is outside any ShadowDOM).
 If from starts with "../" then the search is done one level up, etc.

 By default, b-c-c will copy in the referenced template into a Shadow DOM snippet.
 However, if you prefer a copy straight into innerHTML, add attribute / property "noshadow."
 Doing so will, of course, eliminate the slot mechanism from functioning.
 Hopefully, if template instantiation becomes a thing, that will provide an alternative for this scenario.

-b-c-c and c-c can also be used in a kind of "Reverse Polish Notation" version of Polymer's [dom-if](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).
+b-c-c can also be used in a kind of "Reverse Polish Notation" version of Polymer's [dom-if](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).

 ## Codeless Web Components [TODO]